 Don Tarkington has served as a member of the Board of Education for the Evanston/Skokie Consolidated School District 65 where he chaired the finance committee.
 He was co-chairman of the District 65 Referendum Committee and is a Past President of the District 65 Educational Foundation.

 HUNGER, HOMELESSNESS AND HEALTH CARE

-Chris Moore has supported the Mexican American Legal Defense and Educational Fund.
-Adam Waskowski is on the Metro Board for Metropolitan Family Services.
+The well-being of residents in our city and surrounding communities is important at Novack and Macey.
+Don Tarkington serves on the Board of Directors for the McGaw YMCA in Evanston.
 Josh Liebman volunteers for the Jewish Community Centers of Chicago (JCC) as a member of the organization’s Camp Chi Alumni Committee.
-Josh also is a member of the Jewish Council for Youth Services’ (JCYS) Board of Directors.
+Josh also was a member of the Jewish Council for Youth Services’ (JCYS) Board of Directors.

 The firm also supports the community’s cultural life.
-Mitch Marinello is a volunteer for the Canzonetta Youth String Chamber Orchestra in Evanston, Illinois.
+Mitch Marinello is a volunteer for the Canzonetta Youth String Chamber Orchestra in Evanston and supports the American Blues Theatre.
 Monte Mann has served on the Board of Directors of the Art Institute of Chicago’s Evening Associates which is committed to raising awareness of the art and resources of the Art Institute and raising funds for audience development.
-The firm has been a sponsor of the Music of the Baroque.

-Rebekah Parker is a Board member of the Next Generation and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
+Rebekah Parker is a Board member of the Next Generation Society and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
 She is also a member of the Harvard Law School Women’s Alliance of Chicago and the Chicago Council of Lawyers, a public interest bar association.

-For more information about the firm and current charitable endeavors, please call (312) 419-6900.
+For more information about the firm and current pro bono, charitable and community endeavors, please call Steve Siegel or Alex Berg at (312) 419-6900.